-Australian National University-job cuts
+Australian National University

-MISS NUTTALL (Brindabella) (4.35): Education is something that should be accessible to all people, not just for those who can afford it; education should not put you into debt for life; staff should receive support and job security in order to provide the best possible experience for students that they are responsible for; and millionaires should not have the power to put young people into lifelong debt.
+MISS NUTTALL (Brindabella) (4.35): Education is something that should be accessible to all people, not just for those who can afford it; education should not be put you into debt for life; staff should receive support and job security in order to provide the best possible experience for students that they are responsible for; and millionaires should not have the power to put young people into lifelong debt.
 These are the messages that you would have heard at the "No Cuts at ANU" rally last week, and these are all messages that the Greens fully support.

 The ANU student and staff body has overwhelmingly made it clear that the proposed cuts to jobs are just not acceptable.
-The NTEU and the student body have done overwhelming due diligence to ensure that they have captured the voice of the community on this.
-I know that, of the over 800 union members and ANU staff who participated in the no-confidence vote regarding the Chancellor and the Vice-Chancellor of the ANU, over 95 per cent of them voted no. These are the numbers that show how many people are angry at the way Vice-Chancellor Bell and the ANU administrators have been managing the university.
-The cuts have undermined a sense of job security, which is essential to allow university staff to do their jobs well.
+The NTEU and the student body have done overwhelming due diligence to ensure that they have captured the voice of the community in this.
+I know that, of the over 800 union members and ANU staff who voted in no confidence against the chancellor and the vice-chancellor of the ANU, over 95 per cent of them voted no. These are the numbers that show how many people are angry at the way Vice-Chancellor Bell and the ANU administrators have been managing the university.
+Cuts have undermined a sense of job security, which is essential to allow university staff to do their jobs well.

-The ANU community is angry, and we have been disappointed to see a bit of a void regarding federal representatives standing up for them.
+The ANU community is angry, and we have been disappointed to see a bit of a void re federal representatives standing up for them.
 As a federally governed institution, I am, of course, aware that we in the Assembly do not have the power to intervene.
 But I can use my position here to echo the calls of No Cuts at ANU.
 The chancellor and vice-chancellor have disregarded the desires of the community they are meant to represent.